frank038/wbar/README.md

 The calendar appointments:
 just double click a day to launch a dialog; the new events will be markded in the calendar and list in the appointment section.

+The volume widget
+May break thing in the panel; in fact, the notification sound must be played by an external player, such as aplay.

 The command/env "dbus-update-activation-environment --systemd WAYLAND_DISPLAY DISPLAY XAUTHORITY" may improve the use of the gtk3/4 applications.

 The taskbar uses the framework wl_framework from Consolatis.